fieldsfarmer/frontEndQA/java.md

 ```

 ###### inheritance vs composition
 - inheritance is an "is-a" relationship; composition is a "has-a".
-- Java Example
+Examples can be seen in Strategy Pattern, i.e. the context class.
 ```java
 //inheritance
 class Fruit {